How to Get Into Harvard Medical School

 Where do students live?

-Many first and second years live in dorms and then most people move to apartments near their clinical site (mostly near the MGH area of Longwood close to Brigham or Beth Israel)
+Many first and second years live in dorms and then most people move to apartments near their clinical rotations (mostly near the MGH area of Longwood close to Brigham or Beth Israel).
+The Medical School is located in Boston, Massachusetts — specifically in the neighborhood of Brookline / Longwood Medical Area.
+There is a public transportation (subway / train) located on-campus and near all the major hospitals affiliated with Harvard Medical School.

-- You can apply for grants and financial aid with HMS’ financial aid office.
+- You can apply for grants and financial aid with Harvard Medical School’s financial aid office.